-In Fig.~\ref{fig:histo} we show the use of our method for counting cells in a stained microscopy image.
+In Fig.~\ref{fig:histo} we show the use of our method for counting cells in a stained microscopy image, similar to \cite{kaarsnas2011learning}.
 Unlike other examples, this is a colour (RGB) image.
-To utilise colour information, the features extracted from every image patch contain three colour channels concatenated inyo a single feature vector.
-Since the final goal is to count and measure the size of cells, we postprocess the probability images to obtain individual cell segmentation.
-We detect the centre of each cell by computing the local maxima of the centre-class probability image and we estimate the extent of each cell by considering both the centre-class and boundary-class probability images, coupled with the distance from the previously detected cell centres.
+To utilise colour information, the features extracted from every image patch contain three colour channels concatenated into a single feature vector.
+Since the final goal is to count and measure the cells, we postprocess the probability images.
+This is done by computing the local maxima of the centre-class probability image to obtain individual cell segmentation.